 2. Integration and Compatibility

-By centralizing data for greater visibility across district assets, your technicians can remotely support devices essential for teaching and learning at home or in the classroom.
+By centralizing data for greater visibility across district assets, your technicians can support devices essential for teaching and learning at home or in the classroom.

 3. Convenient Connectivity